Best Whole House Water Filter Melbourne 2026: What to Look For

 Composite Carbon Block

-The takeaway: if the system you’re considering uses granular carbon as its finest stage, it’s not designed for chloramine treatment and won’t provide meaningful heavy metal reduction.
-Look for a composite or solid carbon block with a micron rating of 1 micron or finer.
+If a system uses granular carbon as its finest stage, it isn’t designed for chloramine and won’t meaningfully reduce heavy metals.
+Look for a composite or solid carbon block at 1 micron or finer.
+What the HP3 uses: Stage 2 is a 10µm activated carbon block; Stage 3 is a 0.5µm composite carbon block.

 Professional Installation Included (or Not)